Upikk/Fiveguard_Discordbot/README.md

 Hello, i made discord bot with slash commands to work with FiveGuard Systems.

+If you're looking for a feature-packed server management bot, you can check it out [here](https://upikk.tebex.io/package/6578011)!

 # Functions
 - Ban
 - Ban Info